Management of Mid-Sized Companies

 The degree also qualifies students to continue their academic career at a university, college, or research institution, including the option of completing a Ph.D.

+For elective options in the second, third, and fourth semester, please refer to the semester course plan.
 Students must select three of the following six focus areas:

 - Competition policy